 Additionally, he filled the page with beautiful, professional photographs of the property, and included a telephone link at the top of the page that allows mobile visitors to call him with a simple tap of the screen.

 All of these factors add up to a visually-impressive page that makes opting in incredibly easy for prospects.
-Get a closer look at the page here.

 2. Michael Robert Consulting: LeadPages™ Agency Minisite

 What Stands Out: Michael Robert created a complete one-stop shop for his consulting business using the LeadPages™ Agency Minisite template.